 I think it’s understandable.
-But yeah, I mean, I think it’s some of this is so unique to each client, though, it really depends on what they’re working on, and what the therapy and interfering behavior is, I think,
+But yeah, I mean, I think it’s some of this is so unique to each client, though, it really depends on what they’re working on, and what the therapy interfering behavior is, I think.

 Curt Widhalm 18:08

-within this, and you brought up earlier about some of the logistical aspects of this comes with the way that we might choose to run our sessions.
-How for you, if a client’s running late to a session, do you set limits on like, well, if you’re not here by 20 minutes, and we’re canceling the session, and I’m just going to charge you anyway.
+Within this, and you brought up earlier about some of the logistical aspects of this comes with the way that we might choose to run our sessions.
+Now for you, if a client’s running late to a session, do you set limits on like, well, if you’re not here by 20 minutes, and we’re canceling the session, and I’m just going to charge you anyway.